top of page

 *Offered to players who participated in Class Breakdown/Shred during the ’25-‘26 MadFiddle season

-*Offered to new players at the Suzuki Book 6/7 playing level
+*Offered to new players at the Suzuki Book 6/7 playing level with ear development equivalent

 July 21-23 / 3:30-6:30 pm